Whalen strike clinches Arlington's first crown since 1995

 On one, Maxham had a terrific look at a free kick near the box, but Bialojan punched it out.
 Moments later, the Horde had another try end up at the far post, but the shot was wide.

-"We've been strong defensively most of the year against some good opponents, so holding [Eric] scoreless for 82 minutes is big," Wilkins adde.
+"We've been strong defensively most of the year against some good opponents, so holding [Eric] scoreless for 82 minutes is big," Wilkins said.
 "Linus has gotten better every game, improved every game, every practice, he just goes back and does his job.
 He was knocking down shots and keeping them away so West Rutland couldn't get second chances and keeping the others tight to him."

 In the final minutes, an Arlington corner went begging, as did a Maxham shot with 45 seconds left.